Army Lt. Col. Nash supports the 58th Presidential Inauguration

-U.S. Army Lt.
+WASHINGTON – U.S. Army Lt.
 Col. Kimberly Nash, a St. Joseph, Missouri native, joined the Joint Task Force - National Capital Region (JTF-NCR) in support of the 58th Presidential Inauguration, which will take place Jan.
 20, 2017.
+The task force is charged with coordinating all military ceremonial support for the inaugural period.
+As a joint service committee, it includes members from all branches of the U.S. Armed Forces, including Reserve and National Guard components.

+“It is one of the greatest honors for an American citizen to be selected to serve our nation's elected officials in any capacity.
+Additionally, my father served as an Inaugural escort for Richard Nixon's inauguration so this opportunity to serve can be now be considered a family tradition.” said Nash.

 |Date Taken: